MelonLoverShake/CM2040_Mid-terms/README.md

 Upon first login, only the first account registered are able to access the author endpoints as my application is made with the assumption there's only one author.

 After registering the first account, you will redirected to the login page.
 You are able to login using either the **username** or **email**, alongside with your password.

+Once logged in, you can navigate to the "Author Home" page by clicking on it in the navigation bar.
 ======================================================================================
 My application can be run with  ```npm install```, ```npm run build-db```, and ```npm run start``` .
 ======================================================================================